qwerty-arun/Lets_learn/README.md

+# 16/12/24
+## RF workshop
+- Why to automate the process of fabricating the antenna?
+- Microstrip patch antenna in cylindrical configuration, spherical configuration, superstrates
+- Conformal arrays
+- What is FSS?
+- Holographic antennas
+- Lenses: curved lenses and flat lenses
+- Periodic structures: AMC, uniform and non-uniform superstrate
+- Reflectarray antenna: narrow BW, high gain, high efficiency
+- Luneburg lenses
+- ANTENNA GURU AI
+- What are the different types of antennas on mobiles, what are the frequency bands?
+- Typically the CRO, cable are made of 50ohms, why?
+At 30ohms, there is very good power handling capabilities and at 70ohms, it has lowest attenuation
+- Concept of impedance matching, the CRO and the cable are already matched, only we need to care of the antenna.
+- Vector networks analyser
+- Wifi analyser of our phones
+- dB, dBm and watts
+- 0dBm = 1mW, 1W = 0dB = 30dBm
+- Conditions for radiation: time varying fields, bent, terminated, curved configurations and non-uniform velocity of electrons
+- Field regions around an antenna
+## Skill Lab Day-5
+- Web Develpment for portfolio
+- Basics of html and css
+- Css playground: froggy flexbox
+- My own webpage for my portfolio
 # 15/12/24
 - Tried installing Kali Linux on my Virtual Machine, but it seems to enter low memory mode.
 Will try again after a few weeks.
 ## C++